 When the girls turned five and three we didn’t make up the whole front double bed.

 Instead we made up two single beds for them on the benches and arranged cushions in the gap in-between incase either fell out in the night.
 This generally didn’t happen.

 This arrangement lasted until we sold this caravan when the girls were three and five.
 It would have worked for longer or at least until they grew out of the 1.5m in long benches.

 At this point we bought our camper van but if we had been in a position to get another caravan we’d probably be looking for a caravan with bunk beds.
 Something like the Bailey Phoenix 650 family caravan would be ideal.

 Luckily, once your kids hit five-years-old caravan manufacturers seem to cater a lot more for family needs.

 Bigger sleeping bags are a must once the kids hit three.
 We have reviewed the Vango Kanto Junior sleeping bags.

 Travel cots for caravans and mobile homes

-More tips for caravanning with a baby or toddler
+More tips for camping and caravanning with a baby or toddler

 If you’d like more tips on holidays and caravanning with a baby or toddler then check out these posts: